metio/terraform-provider-k8s/docs/data-sources/eks_services_k8s_aws_cluster_v1alpha1_manifest.md

 Optional:

 - `control_plane_instance_type` (String)
-- `control_plane_placement` (Attributes) The placement configuration for all the control plane instances of your local Amazon EKS cluster on an Amazon Web Services Outpost.
-For more information, see Capacity considerations (https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-capacity-considerations.html) in the Amazon EKS User Guide (see [below for nested schema](#nestedatt--spec--outpost_config--control_plane_placement))
+- `control_plane_placement` (Attributes) The placement configuration for all the control plane instances of your localAmazon EKS cluster on an Amazon Web Services Outpost.
+For more information,see Capacity considerations (https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-capacity-considerations.html)in the Amazon EKS User Guide. (see [below for nested schema](#nestedatt--spec--outpost_config--control_plane_placement))
 - `outpost_ar_ns` (List of String)

 <a id="nestedatt--spec--outpost_config--control_plane_placement"></a>